How to Fix a Lawn Patch

 There are many reasons why lawn patches occurs.
 Also known as bald spots, lawn patches are identified by their worn-down appearance, dried grass, and exposed soil.
 This tends to occur on areas where the grass experiences heavy foot traffic, such as parks and other public areas.
 In some cases, fungus may cause a section of the lawn to die, or pets may relieve themselves, causing dog spots.

-Fixing lawn patches is not only beneficial to the look of your lawn, but also for its health and the health of the plants.
-In situations where diseases have forms, remedying the lawn patch is vital to ensure that your lawn survives and will continue to thrive.
+Fixing lawn patches is essential to proper lawn care.
+It is not only beneficial to the look of your lawn, but also for its health and the health of the plants.
+In situations where diseases have formed, remedying the lawn patch is vital to ensure that your lawn survives and will continue to thrive.

 Step-by-Step: Fixing Lawn Patches

 The process of fixing lawn patches may vary from region to region.
 If you live in the South or West, you will need to fix bald spots during the late spring or throughout the summer, as this is when warmer-season grass grows actively and patches fill in quickly.

 If you live in cooler regions, such as the North or Northern Midwest, aim for mid-spring or early fall, as this is when cooler-season grass is at its best growing period.

 If you plan on fixing patches on your own, here are the materials and steps you should take:

 - Hard rake